Leproide/UptimeMonitor/README.md

 TELEGRAM_BOT_TOKEN="CHANGE_ME"
 TELEGRAM_CHAT_ID="CHANGE_ME"
 ```
+---

 # 📜 How It Works

-- The script continuously checks internet connectivity by pinging $TARGET_IP (default: 8.8.8.8).
+- The script continuously checks internet connectivity by pinging the target IP (default: 8.8.8.8 for internal).
 - If a disconnection is detected:
   - The timestamp is logged.
-  - A Gotify/Telegram notification is sent (if enabled).
+  - A Gotify/Telegram notification is sent (for the outside script if enabled).
   - The script waits for reconnection.
 - Once reconnected:
   - The recovery timestamp and downtime duration are logged.
-  - A Gotify/Telegram notification is sent (if enabled).
+  - A Gotify/Telegram notification is sent (for the outside script if enabled).
   - Loop repeats indefinitely.

 # 📝 Log Example